 To determine transport characteristics into and out of airsheds.

-DEQ monitors ambient air concentrations of NO2, SO2 and Pb for comparison to the NAAQS at the SE Lafayette Air Quality Monitoring Network location in southeast Portland.
-DEQ published the results of the most recent monitoring data in June of 2013.
-Table 2 summarizes the data for measurements of ambient air concentrations of NO2, SO2 and Pb contained in the 2013 Oregon Annual Ambient Air Monitoring Network Plan:
+DEQ monitors ambient air concentrations of nitrogen dioxide, sulfur dioxide and lead for comparison to the standards at a monitoring location in southeast Portland.
+DEQ published the results of the most recent monitoring data in June 2013.
+Table 2 summarizes the data for measurements of ambient air concentrations of nitrogen dioxide, sulfur dioxide and lead contained in the 2013 Oregon Annual Ambient Air Monitoring Network Plan:

-Infrastructure SIP submittals
+Infrastructure State Implementation Plan submittals

-This proposal addresses the federal Clean Air Act requirement that states must submit infrastructure SIPs within three years of a NAAQS revision to demonstrate they have the basic air quality program components in place to implement the revised NAAQS.
-The proposed rule amendments are needed to ensure DEQ has the necessary authority to enforce and implement the latest NAAQS for nitrogen dioxide, sulfur dioxide and lead.
+This proposal addresses the federal Clean Air Act requirement that states must submit infrastructure State Implementation Plans within three years of a National Ambient Air Quality Standards revision to demonstrate that the state has the basic air quality program components in place to implement the revised standards.
+The proposed rule amendments are needed to ensure DEQ has the necessary authority to enforce and implement the latest standards for nitrogen dioxide, sulfur dioxide and lead.

-The proposed rule amendments would revise the existing Ambient Air Quality Standards for NO2 and SO2 under Oregon Administrative Rule chapter 340, division 202 to reflect the primary 1-hour NO2 and SO2 NAAQS adopted by the EPA.
-At present, Chapter 340, division 202 of Oregon Administrative Rule contains annual and 24-hour ambient air quality standards for sulfur dioxide that are lower than the current federal SO2 NAAQS.
-These standards were adopted by the EQC in 1972 and were equivalent to the federal standards at that time.
+The proposed rule amendments would revise the existing National Ambient Air Quality Standards for nitrogen dioxide and sulfur dioxide under Oregon Administrative Rule chapter 340, division 202 to reflect the primary one-hour nitrogen dioxide and sulfur dioxide standards adopted by EPA.
+At present, Chapter 340, division 202 of Oregon Administrative Rule contains annual and 24-hour ambient air quality standards for sulfur dioxide that are lower than the current federal sulfur dioxide standards.
+These state standards were adopted by EQC in 1972 and were equivalent to the federal standards at that time.
 Although the federal standards were repealed by EPA in 1973, Oregon rules have not been amended to reflect this change.
-As proposed, this rulemaking will retain the existing Oregon annual and 24-hour SO2 ambient air quality standards until one year after EPA develops sulfur dioxide area designations in Oregon.
-One year after area designations are developed, EPA will be required to repeal the federal annual and 24-hour SO2 national ambient air quality standards.
-Once the federal annual and 24-hour SO2 standards are repealed, DEQ will repeal the annual and 24-hour SO2 standards in OAR 340-202-0070.
-Once the annual and 24-hour SO2 standards are repealed in Oregon rule, the federal primary 1-hour and secondary 3-hour SO2 standards will be retained in rule for implementation in Oregon.
+As proposed, this rulemaking would retain the existing Oregon annual and 24-hour sulfur dioxide ambient air quality standards until one year after EPA develops sulfur dioxide area designations in Oregon.
+One year after area designations are developed, EPA will be required to repeal the federal annual and 24-hour sulfur dioxide national ambient air quality standards.
+Once the federal annual and 24-hour sulfur dioxide standards are repealed, DEQ will repeal the annual and 24-hour sulfur dioxide standards in OAR 340-202-0070.
+Once the annual and 24-hour sulfur dioxide standards are repealed in Oregon rule, the federal primary one-hour and secondary three-hour sulfur dioxide standards will be retained in rule for implementation in Oregon.

-Prevention of Significant Deterioration (PSD): Analysis for Industrial Permitting
+Prevention of Significant Deterioration: Analysis for Industrial Permitting

-Revisions to Table 1 of Oregon Administrative Rule chapter 340, division 200 are needed to adopt 1-hour Significant Impact Levels for NO2 and SO2 in Class II areas.
-Significant Impact Levels (SILs) are used to determine whether the air quality impacts from a proposed new or modified industrial source are significant, warranting further and more complete air quality analysis.
-The levels of the 1-hour NO2 and SO2 Significant Impact Levels were determined based on federal guidance and are necessary to implement the 1-hour primary NO2 and SO2 NAAQS in air quality permitting actions carried out by DEQ.
+Revisions to Table 1 of Oregon Administrative Rule chapter 340, division 200 are needed to adopt one-hour Significant Impact Levels for nitrogen dioxide and sulfur dioxide in Class II areas.
+Significant Impact Levels are used to determine whether the air quality impacts from a proposed new or modified industrial source are significant, warranting further and more complete air quality analysis.
+The levels of the one-hour nitrogen dioxide and sulfur dioxide Significant Impact Levels were determined based on federal guidance and are necessary to implement the one-hour primary standards in DEQ’s air quality permitting actions.